 The Old Stables at Godwick Hall

 Located in the grounds of the 19th century Godwick Hall, The Old Stables is a stunning new bolthole set in a glorious north Norfolk estate.
 The Old Stables sleeps six and features a pared-back Scandi style that exudes space and calm.
 Both the kitchen/diner and the master bedroom have French doors that open onto a south-facing walled garden and there are stunning uninterrupted views across open parkland towards the Lost Village of Godwick, one of the best preserved deserted medieval villages in Norfolk with its own heritage trail.
 The property is just 15 miles from the north Norfolk beaches of Wells and Holkham.
-A week’s stay starts from £2,200 and a three-night weekend break from £1,750.

 The 12-bedroom Langton Castle - built in 1785 and set on a plot of land owned by the same family for six centuries - is surrounded by four individual cottages, which sleep between two and six guests.
 This castle is an A-listed historic building of architectural importance and guests can even find some of the historically significant pieces of furniture dotted around the home.
 Come together for meals around the main building’s 24-seat, 19th-century oak dining table before shifting into the game room to play billiards, take in the views from the Ionic-style portico, or read in front of the fireplace in the salmon-hued drawing room.
 From £3,826 per night via Homes & Villas by Marriott International.